 Completion of the Graduate Management Admission Test (GMAT*) with a recommended minimum score of 550 or an equivalent Graduate Record Examination (GRE) for the Haskayne MBA with high scores on both verbal and quantitative subcomponents.
 It is recommended that students should place above the 70th percentile on overall test scores.
-A minimum GMAT score of 600 or an equivalent GRE is required for the thesis program.

 English language proficiency